psu-efd/pyHMT2D/examples/compare_SRH_2D_RAS_2D/readme.rst

 The workflow is typicallly as follows:

 - Prepare data files such as bathymetry for HEC-RAS, for example
-    - use the Terrain class to create terrain GeoTiff file
+    - use the Terrain class to create a terrain GeoTiff file, or
+    - obtain terrain data from your sources or survey

 - In HEC-RAS, create a case:
     - load terrain data
     - create geometry with only one 2D flow area and generate the mesh
-    - create boundary condition
+    - create boundary conditions
     - create Manning's n layer if Manning's n is spatially varying
     - create unsteady flow
     - create simulation plan